kjowong/my_first_repository/README.md

-#This project is going through git and is ny first repo for Holberton School.
+#This project is going through git and is my first repo for Holberton School.